smorap/smorap/README.md

 <h1 align="center"> Hi!
 My name is Sergio Mora :space_invader: </h1>

-<h2 align="center"> Recently i get my degree from University and i thought this would be a great way to write about me and some projects i have made while i was student :nerd_face: </h2>
+<h3 align="center"> Recently i got my degree in Electronic Engineer so i thought this would be a great way to write about me, some projects i made while i was a student :nerd_face: and other stuff related with electronics. :computer: </h3>

-<h3 align="center"> Me lllamo Sergio Mora </h3>

-<h4 align="center"> Me lllamo Sergio Mora</h4>
+<h4 align="center"> I like videogames :joystick:, cars :red_car: and PC stuff :desktop_computer: </h4>

 fjkhgfsjhgfsfg